deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_10.png" alt="">

 As you can see, `cmd.exe` has become a privileged process!
 Now the only question remains- how do we do this dynamically with a piece of shellcode?

+Assembly?
+Who Needs It.
+I Will Never Need To Know That- It's Irrelevant
+---
+Small rant here- isn't it so funny the same ones who say exploit development is a waste of time and irrelevant are the same ones who will use Eternal Blue on pentesting projects? ;)

+Anyways, let's develop an assembly program that can dynamically do the above tasks in x64.